The Truth About Influencer Fraud: How to Figure Out if a Social Media Influencer is Buying Followers

 Not really a big surprise

 While many members of the general public were quite taken aback by the revelation of fake followers and automated bots, in the digital marketing world, this has been an issue for a very long time.
-Marketers nowadays are fairly well versed in how to spot and avoid the kinds of accounts that buy followers instead of attracting them organically.
+Marketers nowadays are well-versed in how to spot and avoid the kinds of accounts that buy followers instead of attracting them organically.

 These accounts provide little to no value to the brands that partner with them, as they aren’t reaching the kind of audience they need to make an impact.
 Because of this, learning how to identify these fake influencers is an essential tool for anyone delving into the world of influencer marketing.
 And we’re here to help you do just that.

 Now, don’t worry too much about the abundance of fake followers out there - everyone on social media is bound to have a couple hanging around their follower list.
-The real problems arise when these bots take up large percentages of peoples following.
-And, spotting them isn’t as difficult as you might think.
+The real problems arise when these bots take up large percentages of people's following.
+But spotting them isn’t as difficult as you might think.

 The easiest way to spot if an account is real or fake is to look at simple numbers.
 For example, the average account on Twitter follows around 200 other people.
 Most fake accounts will instead follow thousands, without many followers of their own.